clolsonus/madesigner/README.md

 that you can spin around and look inside of; and even an assembly manual with practical build tips could all be fully automated.

-Even though a basic "cooky cutter" design can be produced quickly, the designer can spend time up front adjusting their aircraft, engineering the structures, selecting materials, adjusting the lines and the proportions, personalizing it, making engineering tradeoffs, and ultimately making the design entirely their own.
+Even though a basic "cookie cutter" design can be produced quickly, the designer can spend time up front adjusting their aircraft, engineering the structures, selecting materials, adjusting the lines and the proportions, personalizing it, making engineering trade offs, and ultimately making the design entirely their own.

 # Motivation

-While are most airplane wings built as straight planks or straight sweeps even though we know that an eliptical design is the most efficient and most beautiful?
+While are most airplane wings built as straight planks or straight sweeps even though we know that an elliptical design is the most efficient and most beautiful?
 The answer is that curved wings are very complex to design and build.
 Imagine every rib is a difference size with different cutouts for stringers and control surfaces.
 That